davidiwezulu/ecommerce/README.md

 ### Conclusion

 The Laravel E-commerce package provides a comprehensive solution for implementing e-commerce functionality in your Laravel application.
-With features like flexible tax calculations, seamless payment gateway integration, and customizable models, it offers a solid foundation for building robust online stores.
+With features like flexible tax calculations, seamless payment gateway integration, and customisable models, it offers a solid foundation for building robust online stores.

 **Important:** Remember to configure the package appropriately before running migrations to ensure a smooth integration with your application.